ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/advanced/html5-audio.html.markdown

 <td width="21">
 </td>
 <td width="754">
   Specify the URL(s) or Resource(s) to load the video from.
-See [Source](/developers/user-guide/product-guide/advanced-important-widgets/video-audio-widgets/sources)
+See <a href="/developers/user-guide/product-guide/advanced-important-widgets/video-audio-widgets/sources">Source</a>

 </td>
 </tr>